Dan Vs.: Season 2 (2011–12)

+Season 3 (2012–13)

 Production

 Mandel's original idea was for the show to be a live-action sitcom, but new possibilities opened up once they started development for an animated series.
 The show was pitched to various networks, including Adult Swim.

 Series creators Dan Mandel and Chris Pearson conceived the personalities of the main characters Dan and Chris by loosely basing them on their own negative qualities.
 He has stated that the show's self-mockery with the character Dan was in part inspired by the works of Evan Dorkin.
 Pearson once stated that he thought of the Dan character as "Calvin [from Calvin and Hobbes] as a grownup, if his life had gone horribly wrong somewhere."

 The series is animated in Adobe Flash.
 The design for the characters was handled by a team of artists led by supervising director Matt Danner with some involvement from Mandel and Pearson.
 The vocal cast was selected through an audition first consisting of pre-recorded voice-overs, followed by several rounds of callbacks.
 Curtis Armstrong stood out prominently to the creators as the voice of Dan from the beginning of the process.
 The idea to have Meredith Baxter and Michael Gross portray Elise's parents Elise Sr. and Don came from executive producer Jay Fukuto, who had worked with them during their time together on Family Ties.
 Co-creator Dan Mandel does many voices in the series.